Ankle Sprains

 Strengthening Exercises

 These exercises target specific muscles to retrain the fibers.
 Technique is key and higher repetition can lead to better outcomes.
 After exercise, ice should be applied for 15-20 min.
 Once you are able to complete these exercises without pain or limping, do straight ahead jogging on smooth surfaces, progressing to zig-zag running.
+Talk to your doctor before starting any rehabilitation routine.

 Elastic Band Dorsiflexion